 First of all, that we should apply the gospel!
 Paul, facing some tension in his relationship with the Corinthians, digs into the meaning of the gospel and then applies that to the situation.
 Are you facing some conflict at work?
 At home?
 In your heart?
 Well, then ask: what does the gospel have to say about this?
 What does the humility of Christ teach me about being humble in my servant leadership at home?
 What does the cross of Christ teach me about forgiving those who have wounded me?
 Apply the gospel!

-Fourth, do not be afraid to sound the trumpet – or as Paul puts it, to “boast” – about the good gospel effects you see around you!
+Fourth, do not be afraid to sound the trumpet—or as Paul puts it, to “boast”—about the good gospel effects you see around you!
 We can err on one side of this treacherous tightrope.
-Either we can be too quiet about what God is doing.
+We can either be too quiet about what God is doing.
 Or we can be too loud about what we are doing.
 The solution is to boast in Christ!
-[I think this is one of the great under-emphasized themes, and I have recently written a book on it that you can find here.]
+[I think this is one of the great under-emphasized themes, and I have written a book on it that you can find here.]

 Sixth, be confident in your future destiny because God “put his Spirit in our hearts as a deposit, guaranteeing what is to come.”
 How can we know that the Spirit is at work in our hearts?
 It is a bit like a child flying a kite high in the sky.
 They cannot see the kite anymore because it has flown so high, but they still know the kite is on the other end of the string by the tug on the string that is in the boy’s hands as he flies that kite.
 The Spirit, in all true Christians, is given to us to guarantee our eternal destiny!

 Seventh, serve others with the aim of their “joy.”
 Do not just work through others, or even just work for others, but in Christ and his church work with others.
 And do it for their good, their benefit, their joy!

 ABOUT THE AUTHOR